rt106/rt106.github.io/CUSTOM_APPLICATION_SDK.md

 #### rt106-app/controllers/rt106*Controller.js

 This file is the AngularJS controller and includes functions that are called by the HTML page above.
-The code in this file calls the Rt 106 AngularJS services and REST API which are documented in [REFERENCE.md]().
+The code in this file calls the Rt 106 AngularJS services and REST API which are documented in [Rt 106 API Rthe eference](REFERENCE.md).

 As a staring point, the structure of this file is as follows.
 It can be modified as required to suit the needs of your application.
 * Some required header lines.